thirdbrainsa/nucleusgithub/README.md

 4 - Allow website to display using rich interface (jQuery) in 2D or 3D (with Three.js) the trades sent by the Robo-Advisor(s).
 There is an unlimited of strategies which can run.

 5 - Please see the system requirement to run all this stuff : Php, Mysql , better 2 linux server : one for the https:// and one for the DB.
 The DB receiver need to be in Lighttpd or NGinx.
-Apache is fine for the frontend
+Apache is fine for the frontend.

+6 - get PHP bridges for : xAPI, Tradency (Mirror Trader)

+The framework is already running with live client in closed mode since 2014.
+We will step by step release all the part of this very complex system which bring us success with ThirdBrain SA.

+The first step will be the Injector (send the MT4 orders to the Mysql DB) and the display (you can see on the website https://www.thirdbrainfx.com).